Sustainability

 Other terminal improvements include welcoming rest areas, accessible changing areas for parents, a variety of local products provided throughout terminal concessions, and accommodation of pet needs through service animal relief areas.
 Backbone building systems infrastructure was all raised above a new design flood elevation in alignment with Massport’s resiliency objectives.

-The project opened and was certified LEED Gold in 2023 with 60 points achieved.
+The project opened in 2022 and received the LEED Gold designation in 2023 with 60 points achieved.

 The self‐guided tour consists of a series of stops that highlights the sustainable aspects of the